 At Chalik & Chalik Injury Lawyers, we can tell you right now that this is not true.
 Even if the other party is charged with a crime, their charges have no bearing on your ability to file a civil action.
 We can collect evidence of liability and help you pursue the cost of your medical bills, lost income, and emotional anguish from the negligent driver.

-You have four years from the date of the accident, under Florida Statute §95.11, to file a lawsuit against the negligent party.
+You have two years from the date of the accident, under Florida Statute §95.11, to file a lawsuit against the negligent party.
 Per the same statute, you have two years from the date of your loved one’s passing to file a wrongful death claim, if you are a qualifying representative.

 You do not have to remain in the dark about your legal options any longer.
 Call Chalik & Chalik Injury Lawyers today at (561) 899-5020.